guzzle/guzzle/docs/events.rst

 After you have the emitter, you can register event listeners that listen to specific events using the ``on()`` method.
-When registering an event listener, you must tell the emitter what event to listen to (e.g., "before", "after", "headers", "complete", "error", etc.), what callable to invoke when the event is triggered, and optionally provide a priority.
+When registering an event listener, you must tell the emitter what event to listen to (e.g., "before", "after", "progress", "complete", "error", etc.), what callable to invoke when the event is triggered, and optionally provide a priority.

 .. code-block:: php